 Choir

 The tradition of unaccompanied singing continues in the Orthodox Church and in our parish.
 Our choir sings both in English and in Church Slavonic.
 Choir rehearsals are held on Thursday evenings from 7:00-8:00pm and 30 minutes prior to every service.
 Extra choir rehearsals are often scheduled prior to Great Feasts.
-You must attend rehearsal if you wish to sing in the choir.
-If you are interested in joining our choir, please contact Daniel.
+You are highly encouraged to attend rehearsal if you wish to sing in the choir.
+If you are interested in joining our choir, please contact Daniel Alva.

 The links provided below offer more information on the chant and choral traditions of the Orthodox Church: